Roulian1/Roulian1/README.md

 Roulian1/Roulian1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+# Julien Elinckx/Junior Web Developper
+---
 - 👋 Hi, I’m Julien Elinckx
-- 👀 I’m interested in coding (I know it's very general)
+- 👀 I’m interested in coding
 - 🌱 I’m currently learning to be a junior web developper @BeCode.org
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...(still to define, but I would be more interested with the backend)
-- 📫 How to reach me [mon adresse mail] (https://www.julienelinckx@hotmail.com)
+- 📫 How to reach me on [hotmail](https://www.julienelinckx@hotmail.com)

+### My formidable team at Becode:
 ![photo de groupe](./asset/wilson-teampicture%20(1).jpg)

+---
 ### Connect with me:

 [<img align="left" alt="Visual Studio Code" width="26px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/linkedin/linkedin-original.svg" style="padding-right:10px;" />](https://www.linkedin.com/in/julien-elinckx/#gh-light-mode-only)